KirisutoK/Web-Development/README.md

 -->

 <h1> COURSE OUTLINE (by Professor Claude) </h1>
-<h2> This courses is made by Professor Claude in order for me to self-learn Web Development</h2>
+<p> This courses is made by Professor Claude in order for me to self-learn Web Development</p>
 <hr>
 <h3> Module 1: Getting Started ✅</h3>
     <ul>